ChickenCombo/Weather-App/README.md

 # Weather App
-A weather app with daily forecast and 8-days forecast powered that allows you to check the weather based on your location using GPS or by searching a location.
+A simple weather app that allows you to check the daily weather or an 8-day forecast based on your location using GPS or by searching a location.

 **Requirements:**
 - Android Studio